Juniper/YAPT/doc/readme.md

 - GitLab
   * Get device and group configs from git repository

 Default source is local file system.
-It's is also possible to build a config source chain.
+It is also possible to build a config source chain.
 For example YAPT first will have a look at git repo and when no config found look at local file system.

 ## Out of band activation (OOBA) ##